Heritage Wind accepting applications for community grants

-BARRE – The Heritage Wind Community Grant Program is now accepting applications for its Spring 2021 grant cycle.
+BARRE – The Heritage Wind Community Grant Program is now accepting applications for its spring 2023 grant cycle.

-- Building Healthy Communities – Programs that support public health, good government, open communication, citizen resources, and/or enhance the quality of life in the community.
+- Building Healthy Communities – Programs that support public health or enhance the quality of life in the community.

-- Environmental Sustainability – Programs that possess a strong link to environmental revitalization, sustainability, or education thereof, empower residents to be stewards of the environment, and/or encourage partnerships to address environmental concerns and sustainability.
+- Environmental Sustainability – Programs that support environmental revitalization, sustainability, or empower residents to be stewards of the environment.

 - Promoting Education – Programs that support educational institutions, especially the advancement of science, technology, engineering, and math (STEM).
 This may include curriculum development, vocational training, or literacy support.